Toronto Day Trip to Niagara Falls, Ontario

 Day trip of Niagara Falls Ontario on a tour boat

 If you’re visiting Toronto, have you included a day trip to the Ontario side of Niagara Falls?
 After all, the falls are among the world’s most famous natural landmarks and just a few hours from Canada’s largest city.
-What’s more, there are many ways to get there, whether it’s by public transportation, rental car or organized tour.
-At the same time, you’ll be able to see one of nature’s most spectacular attraction while marking this destination off your bucket list.
-That’s to say nothing of the fact that the Ontario side has far more attractions than its American counterpart across the border.
-Therefore, without any further delay, learn how you can take an unforgettable day trip from Toronto to Niagara Falls, Ontario.
+What’s more, there are many ways to get there, whether by public transportation, rental car or organized tour.
+At the same time, you’ll see one of nature’s most spectacular attractions while marking this destination off your bucket list.
+That’s to say, nothing on the Ontario side has far more attractions than its American counterpart across the border.
+Therefore, without further delay, learn how to take an unforgettable day trip from Toronto to Niagara Falls, Ontario.

 How to Get to Niagara Falls, Ontario